j0st/PoliticalLLM/README.md

 ## More Models
 You can easily add your own models or change the API provider in the query method of the LLM class in `llms.py`.
 Just make sure that the query method returns the response in a string.

+## Demo
+You can try a demo of the different prompt manipulations for different LLMs on [huggingface.co/spaces/jost/PoliticalLLM](huggingface.co/spaces/jost/PoliticalLLM).
+Note that Hugging Face Spaces need to restart after some inactivity time which takes a few minutes.